tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/about-me-biography.md

 ---

 ## Biography
 My name is Paul Burdon, I’m 45.
 I am an Acupuncturist and I love being an Acupuncturist because of what it can do for people.
 I can’t imagine more rewarding work than leaving people feeling healthy and getting more from what life has to offer.
+I provide individualised, patient-centred Acupuncture treatments that are focused on addressing what matters to you.

+> In both my professional and personal life, I believe in nourishing people from the inside out and forming long lasting relationships based on trust, integrity and commitment.
+{: .emph}

 I have been married since 2008 years and am also very lucky to have a young son who was born in 2012, he keeps me fully occupied outside of work!
 Being a husband and parent is great and is the most important and fulfilling thing to me outside of my work time.